Bread in culture: Latin America

-In Colombia and Venezuela, arepas are a common type of bread made with corn flour, usually filled for making diverse sandwiches.
+In Colombia and Venezuela, arepas are a common type of bread made with corn flour, usually filled to create a variety of sandwiches.
 Arepa de huevo is a type of arepa from the Caribbean coast of Colombia.

 Many breads in Paraguay, Brazil and Northeast of Argentina are made with flour and cheese, like chipa, sopa paraguaya and pão de queijo.

 In the Rio de la Plata region sopaipillas are called torta frita and are fried in cow fat, other type of bread that is commonly found is galleta de campaña, a grease dough made of layers, roscas are a type of bread in Uruguay that is commonly eaten on semana santa (Easter), they are usually filled either with chicharrones or quince cheese.
-Pan de miga is a bread that is specially made for making sandwiches de miga and mostly is not consumed on another way, same as pebetes that are commonly filled with ham and cheese.
+Pan de miga is a bread that is specially made for making sandwiches de miga and mostly is not consumed in any other way, similar to pebetes that are commonly filled with ham and cheese.
 A type of croissant commonly found in Rio de la plata is Medialuna.